 Another example is the Social Bomb (fig. 13) that forces us to take a break, as it cuts off all forms of technology.
 It is for social places such as weddings or similar group settings where it encourages politeness, by disabling the devices.
 One last example from this exhibition is the Social Sentinel (fig. 14), which is set up then mounted on the ceiling in a room.
 It shows you when certain types of social activities are permitted and activated before getting shut off, presumably during work hours.

-Figure 15 Photobox, technology designed to take years to be ‘used’.
+Figure 15 Photobox, the technology designed to take years to be ‘used’.